josealvarezz/devops-hands-on-project-hivebox/README.md

   - Job orchestration:
     - `sonarcloud` depends on `pylint`, `hadolint`, and `pytest` and runs before `docker`.
     - `docker` depends on `pylint`, `hadolint`, `pytest`, and `sonarcloud`.
+    - `sonarcloud_main` runs only on push to `main` and is independent from the PR jobs.
   - Permissions:
     - Minimum required permissions are set per-job (no global `read-all`).